ryandoyle5401/Budgetr/Weekly Updates/Week 5 Status Update.md

 1. Check out the similar GitHub that was found.
 2. Work out some issues with Home screen.
 ### Josh
+1. Figure out how to implement user login
+2. Fix up GUI to be more user friendly
 ### Robin

 ### David